 Recent activities: Keeling Lecture in Ancient Philosophy, University College London, 2017; Michael Frede Memorial Lecture, British School at Athens, 2017.
 Keynote Lectures in 2018: for Life of Breath Conference, University of Durham, and for Stoicon, University of London Senate House.

-Recent books: Greek Models of Mind and Self (Harvard University Press, 2015), transl. into Italian as La Mente, l'Anima, Il Corpo (Einaudi, 2016); Seneca.
+Recent books: Greek Models of Mind and Self (Harvard University Press, 2015), transl. into Italian as La Mente, l'Anima, Il Corpo (Einaudi, 2016), and into Greek as Nous, Psyche, Soma (Crete University Press, 2019; Seneca.
 Letters on Ethics To Lucilius; transl. with M. Graver (Chicago University Press, 2015).

 Recent articles: "What is the Matter with Matter, according to Plotinus?" in Royal Institute of Philosophy suppl.
 78 (Cambridge University Press, 2016), 37-54; "Aetius, Stoic Physics, and Zeno" in Aetiana IV, eds.
 J. Mansfeld and D.T.
 Runia (Brill, 2018), 433-52; "Epictetus and the Meaning of Life", in The Meaning of Life and the Great Philosophers, eds.
 S. Leach and J. Tartaglia (Routledge, 2018), 79-86; "Zeno of Citium, Founder of the Stoic Tradition" in Diogenes Laertius.
 Lives of the Eminent Philosophers, ed.
 J. Miller (Oxford University Press, 2018), 603-09.

 Forthcoming: "Divinity in Plato's Republic; the Form of the Good", in Keeling Lectures on Ancient Philosophy, ed.
 F. Leigh (University College London).